danielrcollins1/OED-Expanded/gameplay.md

 half effect/damage.

 **Diseases**: When exposed to a disease hazard, a Save vs Breath will avoid Strength damage for the day.
-Recovery requires bed rest.\
+Recovery requires bed rest.

-- *Rat Plague*: -1d12 Strength per day.
-Recover 3 Strength per week of rest\
+- *Rat Plague*: –1d12 Strength per day.
+Recover 3 Strength per week of rest.
-- *Tick Fever*: -1d6 Strength per week.
-Recover 1 Strength per week of rest\
+- *Tick Fever*: –1d6 Strength per week.
+Recover 1 Strength per week of rest.
-- *Leech Fever*: -1 Strength per day.
-Recover 3 Strength per week of rest\
+- *Leech Fever*: –1 Strength per day.
+Recover 3 Strength per week of rest.
-- *Mummy Rot*: -1 Strength per day.
-Recovery (See Magic Diseases below)
+- *Mummy Rot*: –1 Strength per day.
+Recovery (See Magic Diseases below).

 **Magic Diseases**: Magical disease such as Lycanthropy and Mummy Rot can be removed via the Remove Curse spell in place of the Remove Disease